YuChinKoo/project-arceus/README.md

 - MongoDB (database)
 - GraphQL

-## Technicalities
+## Top Technical Challenges
-- Allowing users to edit and save their website in code, ie, built-in code editor for these websites.
+- Parsing different file types in order to retrieve personal information
-- Sending emails
-  (required to create a business email if we want to do this)
+- Sending emails (for authentication, email confirmation) (required to create a business email if we want to do this)
 - Auto generate website based on input forms
 - Storage of multiple users and multiple auto generated websites.